-Dangers that arise with mental health issues are the unsafe coping mechanisms.
+Dangers that arise with mental health issues are the unsafe coping mechanisms, such as using drugs or alcohol to cope.
 Substance abuse or addiction may form in response to the number of people experiencing anxiety, depression, or other mental health illnesses.

 Sadly, many people turn to temporary fixes.
 These acts of self-soothing are often done impulsively, unconsciously, and without serious thought.
 These attempts at fixing things often lead to catastrophic results.

 Depression, alongside anxiety, is one of the most common forms of mental illness.
-The Centers for Disease Control report 1 in 10 adults are depressed at any time.
 As a mood disorder, depression can affect anyone, during any stage of life.

 While sadness is part of human emotions, depression is when overwhelming despair and hopelessness overpowers and impairs daily functioning.
-Depression can lead to developments, like suicidal ideations or substance addiction.
-However, mental health professionals can treat depression.
-Healing is possible.
+Depression can lead to developments like suicidal ideations or addiction.

 Bipolar disorder (sometimes known as manic depression) is a mood disorder that causes people to have severe shifts in behavior and mood swings.
 Moods alternate between extreme and mild states.
 This affects all aspects of living not only for the individual but also for loved ones or people they live with.

-Bipolar disorder can affect relationships, job opportunities, job stability, and can lead to more dangerous outcomes like suicide or addiction.
-However, with a combination of medication and therapy, living with bipolar disorder is extremely attainable.
+Bipolar disorder can affect relationships, job opportunities, job stability and can lead to more dangerous outcomes like suicide or addiction.
+However, with a combination of medication and therapy, managing this condition is possible.

 Eating disorders are one of the most common mental health issues today.
 Approximately thirty million women and men will suffer from some form of an eating disorder at some point in their lives.
 While teenage and adult women are reported as having the highest rates of eating disorders, it still affects as many as ten million men.

 Many adult women who have an eating disorder developed it in their youth.
-Often times, women relapse and redevelop it in adulthood.
 It may form as a coping mechanism due to a traumatic event or stressful phase in life.
 An eating disorder is a mental illness and has similar characteristics to substance addiction.
-If left untreated, results can be fatal.

-A history of trauma and abuse affects approximately over forty percent of children, making it a common mental health issue.
-Polled adults report that they experienced repeated trauma and other consistent problematic scenarios during their childhood.
+A history of trauma and abuse can lead to trauma disorders.
 A history of trauma, where repeated harmful actions took place, has disastrous consequences for children and adults.

 Early life programs the brain based on the type of interactions, behaviors, and environment that is experienced.
 So a peaceful and stable upbringing will create an adult that can handle stress and thrive, regardless of typical life stressors.